REFLECTION CARDS - DIGITAL BOOKLET

 I am using my power from a place of calmness and patience.

-True strength doesn’t need to push — it rests in calmness, in the quiet patience of knowing when to act and when to wait.
+Strength doesn’t mean always pushing forward.
+It rests in calmness, in the patience to sense when it’s time to act, and when it’s time to wait.

 A question for you: